-When properly stored, zucchini bread will keep it’s “best” quality for about two or three months.
+When stored in a sealed container or freezer bag, brown bread will keep its “best” quality for about two or three months.
 After that point, the texture of the bread might change, but it will remain good for up to six months frozen.

 More great bread recipes